yinzi99/dummydata/README.md

 The env use node version is `v23.11.0`, and remove some useless file ,if there is any problem to reuse this repo, plz recompile, also you can contact me directly.

+TO view the dummy.db, you need to install the `sqlite-viewer` plugin .

 1. **Install dependencies:**
    ```bash
    npm install express better-sqlite3 xlsx